sergioisidoro/cookiecutter-lightning-in-a-flask/README.md

 - We use postgres.
 I think by now this shouldn't be an oppinion that for most production and long term web development SQL and Postgres are probably the most solid solution.

 - Production ready with WSGI, and dev environment with docker-compose.override.

+- There has been huge debate about using JWT for session storage.
+Blacklisting tokens is a bit of a hack to prematurely optmisie inserts.
+Here we go for a full fledged server side session storage.